By Austin Perry

 Protein is one of three macronutrient profiles which are the main nutrients that make up a generalized diet.
-As you may have commonly heard the phrase, ‘macronutrient calculation’, which consists of a measurement for your diet broken down into; Protein, Carbohydrates and Fats.
+As you may have commonly heard the phrase, ‘macronutrient calculation’, which consists of measurement for your diet broken down into; Protein, Carbohydrates, and Fats.

-Protein is also a main contributor toward building muscle mass and can be found in most food sources, most notably in meat and other animal-based food sources.
+Protein is also the main contributor toward building muscle mass and can be found in most food sources, most notably in meat and other animal-based food sources.